Mutual funds and taxes: A primer to help lighten the load

 Other factors to consider

-Keep in mind that you can't change to another method at a future date without permission from the IRS once you've chosen single-category or double-category averaging for a particular fund.
-Also, you must specifically state on your return if you are using one of the averaging methods.
+Keep in mind that you can't change to another method at a future date without notice to the custodian of your shares once you've chosen the average cost method for a particular fund.
+Also, you must specifically state on your return if you are using the average cost method.
 These restrictions are not placed on shareholders using either the FIFO or specific identification method of selling shares.

 If you buy shares of a fund that has a front-end load, the sales charge may be included in the cost basis of those shares.
 Therefore, if you send your fund company $1,000 to purchase shares that have a 5% load up front, your account would be worth $950.
 However, your cost basis would still be $1,000 for tax purposes.
 If your fund company charges a load when you sell your shares, the load should be deducted from your gain or added to your loss.
 For example, if you invested $1,000 in a fund and sold those shares later for $2,000 with a 2% back-end load, your gain on those shares would be $1,000 minus the load of $40 (2% of $2,000), or $960.